glisak/Rhetos-wiki/Data-structure-properties.md

-See the [Data structures and relationships](https://github.com/Rhetos/Rhetos/wiki/Data-structures-and-relationships) tutorial for examples and explanation of using properties on entities and other data structures.
+See the [Data model and relationships](https://github.com/Rhetos/Rhetos/wiki/Data-model-and-relationships) tutorial for examples and explanation of using properties on entities and other data structures.

 ## Simple property data types